helmutkaufmann/wn-twigext-plugin/README.md

 ```
 Output will be: John David

-# New Filters and Functions
+# Adding New Filters and Functions
 Often, a project requires a few specific functions.
 These can be added by adding **twig/functions** or **twig/filters** subdirectories to
 the current theme and include functions an filters in there.
 TwigExt will load all files startung with an underscore ** \_ ** and ending in **.php**
 and make the included filters and functions available in Twig.